-The Faculty of Business Management is the largest faculty at Majan College with around 2000 students.
+The Faculty of Business Management is the largest faculty at MUC with around 1600 students.
 The programmes offered in the faculty are current and innovative and designed to develop students' cognitive and transferable skills besides subject knowledge.
 These programmes are:

-- BA (Hons) /DipHE in Business Administration with 8 pathways
+- BA (Hons)/DipHE in Business Administration with 8 pathways

 - BA (Hons)/ DipHE in Accounting

 - BA (Hons)/DipHE in Finance

 - BA (Hons)/DipHE in Marketing

+- BA (Hons)/DipHE in Islamic Banking and Finance

 - BSc (Hons)/DipHE in E-business